vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/config/waline.md

 Darkmode support

-- Set it to `"auto"` will display darkmode due to device settings.
+- Set it to `"auto"` will enable darkmode according to device preference.
 - Filling in a CSS selector will enable darkmode only when the selector match waline ancestor nodes.

 ::: tip Examples